gmelodie/dotfiles/README.md

 2. The `YouCompleteMe` plugin for Neovim currently throws an error after installing (`"The ycmd server SHUT DOWN (restart with :YcmRestartServer)"`).
 To fix this simply (1) make sure you have python3 installed and (2) execute the `install.py` script located in `.config/nvim/plugged/youcompleteme/` (this path may change depending on where your nvim configs are located): `python3 install.py` or `./install.py`

+3. Depending on your systems's [`locale`](https://wiki.archlinux.org/index.php/Locale), mostly if it's not en-US, you may have some bugs with autocomplete and line breaks on `zsh`.
+In order to fix that (which will also change the language of your shell session to English), add `export LANG=en_US.UTF-8` to your `zshrc`. (*obs: this was already done in the current repo's zshrc file*)

 ## Other configurations
 - Terminal font: Hack Regular 12